mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

       }
  ~~~~~~~~

-The class **NerMaps** that we previously saw listed converts text entity to DBPedia URIs mapping files to Java hash maps.
+The class **NerMaps** that we previously saw listed converts text files of entities to DBPedia URIs mappings to Java hash maps.
 The method **log** does two things:

 - Prints out the entity type, the word indices from the original tokenized text, the entity name as a single string (combine tokens for an entity to a string), and the DBPedia URI.
 - Saves entity mapping in the public fields **personUris**, **personNames**, etc.